About Us

 - organize, visualize, and statistically analyze environmental data, and interpret relationships, trends and make predictions about future changes;

-- handle uncertain, complex, real-world problems in the lab, field, community, and workplace:
+- Handle and solve uncertain, complex, real-world problems in the lab, field, community, and workplace;

-- collaborate in teams, with peers and mentors, and work with others in diverse group settings, developing flexibility and leadership skills.
+- Collaborate in inclusive teams, with peers and mentors, and work with others in diverse group settings, developing flexibility and leadership skills.

 Environmental Science provides a scientific basis for management of earth systems.
 It focuses on the interaction between human activities, resources, and the environment.
 As human population grows and technology advances, pressures on earth's natural systems are becoming increasingly intense and complex.
 Environmental Science is an exciting field where science is used to best serve society.
-The department offers two majors, Environmental Science and Environment and Sustainability, formerly titled Environmental Policy.
+The department offers two majors, Environmental Science and Environment and Sustainability.
 A third major, Environmental Biology, is offered in conjunction with the Department of Biological Sciences.

 The curriculum recognizes the need for well-trained scientists to cope with balancing human requirements and environmental conservation.
 Majors acquire an understanding of earth systems by taking courses in the natural sciences, as well as courses investigating environmental stress.
 Students learn to critically evaluate the diverse information necessary for sound environmental analysis.
 Our courses foster an interdisciplinary approach to environmental problem-solving.